Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

 Let $\|x_k^0\|$ be the distance from the typical MU to the nearest $k$BS with $k \in \{M,S\}$, we then formulate the association rule as

 where $T_k$ is a parameter that specifies the access or association type in UL and DL as explained next.

 \textit{(1) Coupled access:} It is a DL-based association policy where, by setting $T_k=P_k$ with $k \in \{M,S\}$ in (\ref{assoc}), the MU is associated to the BS from which it receives the highest average power.
 The same BS will also be the serving BS for the uplink connection.
-As a result, with the two-tier heterogeneous network considered in this model, the coupled association can lead to two possible association cases: {\textit{(i)} Case 1: UL base station = DL base station = SBS} and \textit{(ii)} Case 2: UL base station = DL base station = MBS.
+As a result, with the considered two-tier HetNet, the coupled association can lead to two possible association cases: {\textit{(i)} Case 1: UL base station = DL base station = SBS} and \textit{(ii)} Case 2: UL base station = DL base station = MBS.
 We denote by $A_{kl}^{D}$ the association probability when the MU is associated to a $k$BS in UL and a $l$BS in DL with $k=l \in \{M,S\}$ and the association is DL-based or coupled.
 The corresponding association probabilities for these two cases can be obtained from the general expression in \cite[Lemma 1]{andre_dl} as:

 \emph{(i) Case 1: UL base station = DL base station = SBS:}

 \emph{(ii) Case 2: UL base station = DL base station = MBS:}